NethServer/docs/administrator-manual/en/base_system2.rst

 SSH
 ---

-The :index:`ssh` page displays the number of current SSH connection.
-From this section the administrator can change the OpenSSH listening port, disable root login or password authentication.
+The :index:`SSH` page displays the number of current SSH connections.
+From this section the administrator can change the OpenSSH listening port, disable root login and password authentication.

+It is possible to selectively grant SSH and :index:`SFTP` access to some groups, while administrators are always granted access to SSH and SFTP.

+SSH and SFTP permissions are available once the :guilabel:`System > Settings > Shell policy > Override the shell of users` has been enabled.

 .. _settings-section: